markholloway/markholloway.github.io/_posts/2018-12-28-twilio-sms-redaction.md

     "https://api.twilio.com/2010-04-01/Accounts/ABCD1234/Messages" \
     --data-urlencode "From=+1xxxxxxxxxx" \
     --data-urlencode "Body=I'm using curl to send a text with a Twilio number!" \
-    --data-urlencode "AddressRetention=retain"
+    --data-urlencode "AddressRetention=retain" \
-    --data-urlencode "ContentRetention=retain"
+    --data-urlencode "ContentRetention=retain" \
     --data-urlencode  "To=+1xxxxxxxxxx" \
     -u "ABCD1234:EFGH5678"

 ```
 When `sub-accounts` are created they will inherit the current redaction setting of the parent account.
-The sub-account settings can be changed at any time.
+Sub-account redaction settings can be changed.

-Happy texting!